black3037/Machine-Learning/README.md

 [theta_0, theta_1] = iLinearRegression(x,y,m=5,alpha=0.4)

 ######Where x is the input set, y output set. m is the number of training examples 'len(x)', and alpha is the learning rate.
 ######Alpha should be set according to your data.
 It is important to select the right learning rate so that gradient decent actually converges.
-To large a value and the algorithm could miss the optimal value, to little and the algorithm can take to long to converge.
+Too large a value and the algorithm could miss the optimal value, to little and the algorithm can take to long to converge.

 Which fits the form of the linear equation 'y = theta_0 + theata_1*x'